-Asbestosis is a serious long-term lung condition caused by prolonged exposure to asbestos.
+Asbestosis is a serious lung condition caused by long-term exposure to asbestos.

-Asbestos is a whitish material that was used in buildings for insulation, flooring and roofing in the past, but is now no longer used.
+Asbestos is a fibre-like material that was once used in buildings for insulation, flooring and roofing.
+Its use has been fully banned in the UK since 1999.

-While asbestos can be dangerous, it doesn't present a health risk if left undisturbed.
+While asbestos can be dangerous, it's not harmful if left alone.
 But if material containing asbestos is damaged, it can release a fine dust that contains asbestos fibres.

 When the dust is breathed in, the asbestos fibres enter the lungs and can gradually damage them over time.

-But you would need prolonged exposure to asbestos fibres, usually over many years, before you develop asbestosis.
+But you would need long-term exposure to asbestos fibres, usually over many years, before you develop asbestosis.

 Am I at risk?

-You may have been exposed to asbestos if you worked in an industry such as building or construction, particularly in the 1970s-90s.
+You may have been exposed to asbestos if you worked in an industry such as building or construction, particularly from the 1970s to the 1990s.

 For more information on who could be at risk, read Health and Safety Executive (HSE): am I at risk?